Siege of Mandalore: Opening sequence

 The opening sequences of the episodes that make up the final arc feature several differences from other episodes in the series.
 For the final three episodes, Tom Kane does not perform the opening narration, for the only time in the series.
 The title card is red rather than the standard yellow; it had previously been red for the final episodes of the fourth season.
 The Lucasfilm logo used for the original Star Wars trilogy opens all four episodes.
 Rather than a philosophical lesson, the episode's number in the arc, followed by the episode title, is displayed in red.
-Unlike most other episodes, Kevin Kiner's Clone Wars theme is not played over the title card.
-Instead, "Old Friends Not Forgotten" uses the Star Wars theme by John Williams, while the other episodes use other compositions by Kiner over the title card.
+Unlike most other episodes, the Clone Wars theme is not played over the title card.
+Instead, "Old Friends Not Forgotten" uses the Star Wars theme by John Williams.

 Music

 Series composer Kevin Kiner composed the score for the arc.
 When starting work for the seventh season, Kiner had to listen to his own score from previous seasons to remember what he had done previously, as it had been so long since he had last worked on the series.
 In addition to the title card, John Williams's compositions for other Star Wars films are used much more frequently in this arc than in previous arcs in order to emphasize how special the arc was, in keeping with the series' philosophy of only using existing Star Wars music for "special moments".
 Parts of the score use elements of the score of Revenge of the Sith to indicate that a scene from the film, such as the opening scene of the battle over Coruscant, and a different scene from the series, such as the beginning of the titular siege of Mandalore, occur concurrently with each other in the franchise's chronology.
 Kiner used synthesizers in the arc, which was the first time that they were used in both the series and also the wider franchise, both of which tend to use orchestral scores.
 Kiner stated that despite this departure from the franchise's traditional music, he tried to keep the scope of the music grand, so that it still sounded like Star Wars.
 The opening music of "Victory and Death" features a live choir, which is also unusual for the series.